TonyZong-Darzin/code-review/README.md

 #### In your repository

-The `Compare & pull request` button will appear in GitHub repository after you push any changes.
-Click on that button will navigate to allow you to open a PR.
+The `Compare & pull request` button will appear in your repository after you push any changes.
+Check the branch in that message box to ensure it is the one for which you want to create a PR, and then click the button.

 <img src="./images/web-page-pull-request.png" width="700px"/>